ekeby/AdInject/README.md

 The project includes the AdInjectLibrary and a sample example to show how to use the library to inject ads into your existing table views.

+You just need to download the whole package and run the project within the package.
+"AdInjector.h" and "AdInjector.m" are essentially the library files.
+The rest belongs to the sample project.

 The library (especially ad tracking) is not fully implemented due to limited time.
 And also showing the ad in a UIWebView cause the app to exceed given CPU limitations so the image and the url within the rich media is tried to be taken by using async